Request a Speech Training

 AUDIENCE - SLPs, SLPAs, BCBAs, RBTs, OTs, PTsStruggling learners benefit when practitioners work together as a cohesive unit to assess and treat the whole child.
 This transdisciplinary team approach requires pediatric therapists and educators to understand and synthesize knowledge from the fields of speech-language pathology, occupational therapy, physical therapy, and special education.
 Understanding that sensory input drives motor and behavioral output provides the foundation for this course.
 The way young children take in, process, and respond to sensory information significantly affects learning, development, and behavior.
 Pediatric therapists and early childhood educators can gain confidence and competence by increasing their knowledge related to the impact of sensory-motor issues on speech, language, and social-emotional development.
 This 3-hour course will provide an overview of the external and internal sensory systems along with observable characteristics of sensory over-responsivity, sensory under-responsivity, and sensory craving behaviors.
 Occupational therapists are the professionals who specialize in sensory processing disorder, but all early childhood providers need to have a basic understanding of how a multisensory therapy approach can help young children interact more effectively with their environment.

-Orofacial Myology Principles for School-Based SLPs * – coming Spring 2022!
+Orofacial Myology Principles for School-Based SLPs * – coming Fall 2023!

-Orofacial Myology Principles for School-Based SLPs * - coming Spring 2022!Presented by Shelley Freitas, MS, CCC-SLP, QOM (90 mins.)
+Orofacial Myology Principles for School-Based SLPs * - coming Fall 2023!Presented by Shelley Freitas, MS, CCC-SLP, QOM (90 mins.)

 AUDIENCE - SLPsThis presentation is targeted for clinicians who are treating clients of all ages with persistent speech sound disorders who are not demonstrating response to treatment.
 Information and functional assessment strategies using myofunctional principles and research will be provided to help clinicians rule out or identify oral structure barriers to progress and how to encourage families to seek appropriate referrals to tethered oral tissue (TOT) professionals, if needed.